Arlington, Minnesota

 Arlington is a city in Sibley County, Minnesota, United States.
-The population was 2,233 at the 2010 census.
+The population was 2,247 at the 2020 census.

 History

-The community was platted in 1856, and the name was officially approved on May 11, 1858, the same date that Minnesota became a state.
+The community was platted in 1856, and the name was officially approved on May 11, 1858, the same day Minnesota became a state.
 German settlers came to the area to homestead beginning in the 1860s and 1870s.
 The population of Arlington continues to be of predominately German descent.
 In 1948, the community was incorporated as a city.

 Geography

-According to the United States Census Bureau, the city has a total area of 1.57 sqmi, all land.
+According to the United States Census Bureau, the city has an area of 1.57 sqmi, all land.